-Miniature Ponies have a maximum height of 87cm and should look well proportioned.
-Ideally the animal will simply look like a pony in miniature.
-The length of the neck and legs should be proportion to the body, with well sprung ribs and a generous girth.
+Miniature Ponies should look well proportioned with a good the length of the neck and legs should be proportion to the body, with well sprung ribs and a generous girth.
 Please refer to description page for Society's Standard of Breeding.

 Miniature ponies are inquisitive, very intelligent, and have a gentle and affectionate nature.
 They need firm but kind handling.
 They make wonderful pets for people of all ages!!
 Often people who can not cope with a 'big' horse anymore, will take to miniatures to satisfy that need for a horse.

 Ideal as a child's first pony and many are used in nursing home visits for disabled and elderly therapy.
 Well suited to harness work.